 - Pour in the Guinness; mix well until flour is dissolved, then add tomato paste, brown sugar, beef broth and thyme, scraping up those yummy brown bits on the bottom of the pot with your wooden spoon.
 It should come to a simmer quickly and cook until slightly thickened (3-5 minutes).

 - Toss in the beef.
-Partially cover the pot; place in your oven and bake for 2 1/2 – 3 hours.
-Try to stir at least once, preferrably twice during cooking).
+Partially cover the pot; place in your oven and bake for 2 1/2 – 3hours.
+Try to stir at least once, preferably twice during cooking).

-- Remove from the oven, garnish with parley and serve with crunchy Irish Soda Bread.
+- Remove from the oven, garnish with parsley and serve with crunchy Irish Soda Bread.

 Coming Soon!
 Irish Soda Bread…Running with Your Tribe….Women Who Inspire: Expo West